-Doubling up on Alexa: How to use multiple Amazon Echo and Dots
+Doubling up on Alexa: How to use multiple Amazon Echo devices together

 Household Profiles and multiple accounts

-Within the app you can add another Amazon user to your Household Profile.
+Within the Alexa app, you can add another Amazon user to your Household Profile.
 This is beneficial in several ways, first and foremost in that it gives that person access to their own content (music, audio books and Google Calendar).

 It's also worth doing if you have an Amazon Prime account but the other person doesn't, as adding them to the Household Profile allows them to take advantages of Prime benefits too.
 You can find out more about the benefits here and manage yours here.